 Additional third-year requirements

 The third year is primarily devoted to developing a dissertation proposal and the beginning of work on the dissertation.
 All students will complete their required courses; in most cases, that will mean two half-courses.
 Musicology students will begin their third language (to be completed within one year of the approval of a dissertation proposal).
+All students are required to enroll in Music 250hf, a year long Pedagogy Practicum.

 Within the academic year in which the General Examination is passed the PhD candidate is expected to develop a proposal for a dissertation, which should be a major original contribution to the field.
 The proposal must be submitted for approval to the department, which is responsible for assigning the student a committee consisting of a dissertation advisor and two other faculty members.
 Normally, the complete dissertation must be submitted within five years after passing the General Examination, and satisfactory progress must be demonstrated every year in order for the student remain in good standing.
 If the dissertation is submitted thereafter the department is not obligated to accept it.
 The formal requirements for the dissertation are set forth in The Form of the PhD Dissertation, provided by the Graduate School of Arts and Sciences.
 The department requires one bound copy submitted to the department for the Music Library, in addition to the two copies required for the Registrar: one bound and one digital (for submission to ProQuest).